soukoku/ntwain/README.md

 # TWAIN Application-Library

+NOTE: THIS IS V4 DEV AND DOESN'T WORK YET.
+USE V3 BRANCH FOR WORKING VERSION.

 ## Info

 This is a library created to make working with [TWAIN](http://twain.org/) easier in dotnet.
-V4 of this lib is a work in progress and has these goals:
+V4 of this lib has these goals:

 * Targets latest TWAIN version (2.4 as of this writing)
 * Supports all the TWAIN functions in the spec